HAVING TROUBLE GETTING THROUGH ON OUR MAIN NUMBER ABOVE?

-HOWEVER, with the introduction of the BERTA brand (the same company that builds our Rotary Plow) flail mowers in 2010, this has changed…Berta is the first manufacturer to offer flail mowers with an adjustable-size discharge port on their flail mower.
-The adjustment is achieved via a removable “baffle”: If installed, the discharge port is SMALLER, and the material stays inside the mower longer and gets chopped up more; If the baffle is removed, the discharge port is LARGER, and the mower discharges the cut material in larger pieces, therefore requiring less power, and the mower can be run at higher ground speeds.
-This allows the Berta flail mowers to double as an effective and fast Brush Mower, as well as being a great cover-crop mower.
+HOWEVER, with the introduction of the BERTA brand (the same company that builds our Rotary Plow) flail mowers in 2010, this has changed…Berta is the First and ONLY manufacturer to offer flail mowers with an adjustable-size discharge port on their flail mower.
+The adjustment is achieved via a removable “baffle”: If installed, the discharge port is SMALLER (so the material stays inside the mower longer and gets chopped up more); If the baffle is removed, the discharge port is LARGER, and the mower discharges the cut material in larger pieces, therefore requiring less power, and the mower can be run at higher ground speeds.
+This allows the Berta flail mowers to double as an effective and fast Brush & General-Purpose Mower, as well as being a great cover-crop / vegetable residue mower.

 BCS "Blade Runner" flail mower

-The BCS brand (“Blade Runner”) and Bellon brand flail mowers have caster wheels standard equipment; they adjust via a screw-crank.
+The BCS brand (“Blade Runner”) flail mowers have caster wheels standard equipment; they adjust via a screw-crank.
 On the BCS BladeRunner mowers, the wheels can also be lifted and locked in a “straight up” position, if desired, to get them out of the way (like the Berta caster wheels in the picture above), and then the BCS BladeRunner mowers rest on “skids” (which are NOT adjustable in height).
-The BCS BladeRunner mowers do have an option available of a full-width “anti-scalp” steel roller for height regulation (like what the Berta mowers come with standard)…this is NOT adjustable in height; cutting height is about 2” with this installed.
-Also, the BCS and Bellon brand flail mowers DO NOT have a removable discharge baffle like the Berta mowers, so they chop up the material to the same size all the time.
+The BCS BladeRunner mowers also have an option available of a full-width “anti-scalp” steel roller for height regulation (like what the Berta mowers come with standard)…this is NOT adjustable in height; cutting height is about 2” with this installed.
+Also, the BCS, Bellon and Green Technik brand flail mowers DO NOT have a removable discharge baffle like the Berta mowers, so they chop up the material to the same size all the time.
 NOTE: BCS claims that their “High-Dome” chamber design on their “BladeRunner” models eliminates the need for a removable discharge baffle…but in reality, the end result is that the BCS flail mowers (like tractor-mounted flail mowers) do NOT have a way to control the amount the material gets chopped up.
 The “High-Dome” design simply means that the material is not held as closely to the blades, so it will never get chopped up as fine as what a Berta can do with the discharge baffle installed.

-The Berta and Bellon flails have an oscillating PTO mount (IF the tractor is equipped with a quick coupling) which allows the mower to “float” on uneven terrain, for an even cut.
-The BCS flails do NOT have a “floating” feature.
+The Berta and Bellon brand flails have an oscillating PTO mount, utilizing the tractor’s quick coupling system.
+This allows the mowers to “float” on uneven terrain, for an even cut.
+NOTE: The BCS and Green Technik brand flails do NOT have this “floating” feature.